hypatia-of-sva/svi/README.md

 My current goal is Posix compliance in feature set (so movement, regexes etc.), full Unicode support and a few more features, like brace folding and syntax highlighting.
 More complicated features are not planned ATM.
 Plugins/packages/scripting/config files are an explicit non-feature, I want all additions to be in the code

+# what can it do now

+It can draw the sceen if updated, set the position of the cursor and register a `:q`.
+It's a proof of concept, no more, no less.

 # references

 Posix vi: https://pubs.opengroup.org/onlinepubs/9699919799/utilities/vi.html